There are a number of neurological conditions that are associated with an increased risk of vaccine preventable diseases. These include:

 Transmission of the HPV virus is primarily through sexual intercourse and can also occur via non- penetrative sexual contact.

 There is some evidence for potential virus transmission via viral particles on hands.

 HPV infection is associated with the potential development of serious disease such as cervical and anogenital cancers.
 The infection is also the primary cause of anogenital warts.

 As transmission can be varied, children with neurodevelopmental conditions should be offered HPV vaccination as per the routine secondary school program.

 - MVEC: Human Papilloma Virus (HPV)

-Reviewed by: Teresa Lazzaro (Paediatrician, Immunisation Service, Royal Children’s Hospital Melbourne)
+Author: Teresa Lazzaro (Paediatrician, Immunisation Service, Royal Children’s Hospital Melbourne)

 Date: September 2018

 Materials in this section are updated as new information and vaccines become available.
 The Melbourne Vaccine Education Centre (MVEC) staff regularly reviews materials for accuracy.